plone/documentation/docs/developer-guide/standardize-python-project-configuration.md

 ### `config-package.py` script

-The {file}`config-package.py` Python script from `meta` creates or overwrites configuration files for your project.
+The {file}`config-package.py` Python script from `plone/meta` creates or overwrites configuration files for your project.
 See a current list of [configuration files](https://github.com/plone/meta/blob/main/config/README.md#configuration-files) that it will create or overwrite.

 This script has several [command line options](https://github.com/plone/meta/blob/main/config/README.md#cli-arguments) that you can use to override the default options.